syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 #### CheckBox State

 You can make use of [checked](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_Checked) property to define whether the checkbox is checked or not.
 A tick mark will be added to the visualization of CheckBox in checked state.
-By default value is `false`.
+By default the value is `false`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}